JakubKomorowski/arqprojekt-gatsby/README.md

 ## Overview

-This project uses Gatsby - an open-source frontend framework based on React that is known for the good performance and SEO.
+This project uses Gatsby - an open-source frontend framework based on React.
+This framework is known for the good performance and SEO.
 It is a commercial project built for the real-estate company.

 ### Live demo: https://mystifying-lovelace-0b3e0c.netlify.app